telekom/mrcs/README.md

 Consequently, all content will be made available primarily in English.
 We also ask all interested people to use English as language to create issues, in their code (comments, documentation etc.) and when you send requests to us.
 The application itself and all end-user facing content will be made available in other languages as needed.

-## Documentation

-The full documentation for the telekom can be found in _TBD_
 ## Support and Feedback
 The following channels are available for discussions, feedback, and support requests: